rustamhsv/url-shortener/README.md

 **302 redirect** method was used for redirection.
 It means that URL is “temporarily” moved to the long URL meaning that the requests for the same URL will be sent to the URL shortening service first.
 Then, they are redirected to the long URL server.
 It can track click rate and source of click easily, so it would be useful if analytics will be integrated in the future.

 Alternative would be to use **301 redirect**.
 It means that URL is “permanently” moved to the long URL.
 It reduces the server load because browser can cache the responses for future requests.

-End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-## Deployment